appacitive/builder-docs/server/windows/samples/notification-app/index.md

     //Logout user
     Appacitive.Sdk.AppContext.LogoutAsync();

+**Managing User Session**

+When ever user session expires, Appacitive API throws an error with a code `19036`.
+So if we handle this error we can easily manage the user session.
+In this sample we have done this in `ExceptionPolicy` class as follows

+    //user in the context is null
+    if (AppContext.UserContext.LoggedInUser == null) return LogoutUser();

+    //check if exception occurred is an api error if (ex is AppacitiveApiException)
+    {
+        var appEx = ex as AppacitiveApiException;

+        //user session expired
+        if (appEx.Code == "19036")
+            return LogoutUser();

+        return false;
+    }
+    else if (ex is AppacitiveRuntimeException)
+    {
+        return true;
+    }
+    else return false;

 So now you know how to create, authenticate and logout user in the app using .Net SDK.